DK27ss/TUB-27k-PoC/README.md

 cost: 10 wei WBNB, this buys enough TUB to seed the parent chain and mint LP

-// 3 — Sybil Parent Chain Construction
+// 3 — Sybil ParentChain construction

 five identical "Minion" contracts are deployed via `CREATE`, then TUB is forwarded through a chain